CSC3170-2022Fall/project-database-messing-system/README.md

 ## Project Abstract

 <!-- TODO -->
-This project involves writing a miniature relational database management system (DBMS) that stores tables of data, where a table consists of some number of labeled columns of information.
-Our system will include a very simple query language for extracting information from these tables.
-For the purposes of this project, we will deal only with very small databases, and therefore will not consider too much about speed and efficiency.
+This project writes a miniature relational database management system (DBMS) that stores data tables containing labeled information columns.
+The project consists of the language system and the version control system.
+In language system, we defined the data definition language (DDL) and data manipulation language (DML) and wrote the DDL interpreter and DML in the java language compiler to interpreting users' input and dealing with data in tables.
+The version control system is standard practice for maintaining a project and tracking it from inception to finalization.
+In addition, version control is a software engineering technique to ensure that the same program files edited by different people are synchronized during the software development process, which play an essential role in a such multi-person cooperative project.
+We will only deal with tiny databases for this project, so we will not  consider too much about speed and efficiency.
 But we will still consider part of the efficiency improvement when designing the DBMS.
 Here's what we implemented in this system:

 Basic coding: